 If common treatments are not successful, then surgery may be required to repair the damaged Achilles Tendon.
 It’s important to find the right treatment, otherwise an Achilles rupture can occur when the Achilles is left untreated or the current condition worsens.

 If you think you may be suffering from Achilles Tendonitis, then don’t hesitate to contact our team of allied health professionals including Osteopaths, Chiropractors, Physiotherapists & Podiatrists.
-We’re conveniently located in Reservoir, Doreen and Melbourne CBD.
+We’re conveniently located in Reservoir.
 You can give us a call for more information about Achilles Tendonitis on 03 9470 1010 and follow our social media to learn more about common sports injuries.